antistatique/leckerli/README.md

 It's the `domain` of your cookie, by default the current website (`window.location.hostname`).

+### expires

+It's the `expires` of your cookie, by default it is set for a month from the current day.
+It should be either a Date or a number.

 ### banner

 `banner` is an object with the text content to override.
 By default: